DavidYKay/hackathon-mccoy/README.md

 * VoxForge - 1MB speech model to recognize phonemes.
 * PLY - We use Yacc and Lex to parse the text that comes into Python from Julian.

+## Background

+McCoy was born at Meetup's Battle of the Braces hackathon, Python vs Ruby round.

+## Video

+View the hackathon presentation on [YouTube](http://youtu.be/uC6h173sidA).

 ----------------------------------------
 Copyright 2012 David Y. Kay
 ----------------------------------------